liatrio/autogov-workflows/README.md

     required: true
     default: ${{ github.repository }}
     description: >
-      Primarily for demo purposes and specific only to the build-image composite action so that it is unnecessary to manually change it when wanting to flip from high permissions to low permissions.
+      Primarily for demo purposes and specific only to the build-image composite action so that it is unnecessary to manually change it when wanting to switch between online and offline verification.
     default: "false"
     required: false
   github-token: